Stuycs-K/finalprojectapcs-4-zhou-amy-cai-cody/DEVLOG-Cody.md

 ### 2025-05-29 - Wave Types and Displays

 Wrote the display methods for Source and Wave whilst also creating two types of waves which will be created in the simulation: spherical and planar waves.

+### 2025-06-02 - Rewriting Wave Class

+After today's MVP suggestions, I rewrote the Wave class to use be a locus of a new Point class.
+Using these points, I reworked how waves moved on the screen, with planar ones propagating horizontally and spherical ones radiating outwards from the slits.
+I plan to work on displaying waves as gradients based on their amplitudes next.